magento/devdocs/src/guides/v2.3/ext-best-practices/tutorials/create-custom-rest-api.md

 Although {{site.data.var.ee}} and {{site.data.var.ce}} provide a number of REST APIs, you might need to create your own to manage custom data within your extension.
 This tutorial describes how you can create such a custom REST [API](https://glossary.magento.com/api).

-In this tutorial, we are creating two custom endpoints to read or modify the product information. `GET /V1/getProduct/{productId}` will return specified product details and `PUT /V1/setDescription` will modify product description data.
+In this tutorial, we will create two custom endpoints to read or modify the product information. `GET /V1/rest_dev/getProduct/{productId}` will return details about a specified product, and `PUT /V1/rest_dev/setDescription` will modify product description data.

 ## Step 1.
 Create a custom module

 `Dev_RestApi` will be the namespace for this tutorial.

 Create the `module.xml` and `registration.php` files to get started.
-For more information [click here]({{page.baseurl}}/extension-dev-guide/prepare/prepare_file-str.html).
+[About component file structure]({{page.baseurl}}/extension-dev-guide/prepare/prepare_file-str.html) provides additional information.

 `app/code/Dev/RestApi/etc/module.xml`: